Back to top

 Having established a secure Below-the-OS platform, it’s critical to extend security into the OS.
 Several security-sensitive operations, such as logging, occur either in the OS kernel or in processes.
 For robust security, Below-the-OS platform components need to integrate with and protect these security-critical OS components.

-Samsung PCs have special Below-the-OS features to protect security-critical OS components from tamper, and to integrate Below-the-OS security events into Windows event logs.
+Samsung Galaxy Books with the Knox security platform have special Below-the-OS security features to protect security-critical OS components from tamper, and to integrate Below-the-OS security events into Windows event logs.

 Samsung Security Service Tamper Protection using Below-the-OS